 Throughout this period of growth, Camp Sunshine has made significant enhancements to its program and campus.
 Camp Sunshine now serves families of children diagnosed with cancer, a brain tumor, some hematologic conditions, renal disease, systemic lupus erythematosus, and who have undergone solid organ transplantation.
 They attend illness-specific sessions of varying lengths where they have the opportunity to solidify and renew their relationships while meeting others facing similar challenges.
 Bereavement programming began in 2002 and is now hosted annually for families who have lost a child to an illness Camp Sunshine supports.

 In addition to expanding its program, Camp Sunshine has continued to enhance its campus in various ways.
-Most notably, in 2008 the Shaw Brothers Second Floor was added to the Viterbi Family Activities Center, the addition of the Orokawa Foundation Family-Volunteer Center was completed in 2011, Tropical Smoothie Cafe Sports Center was compelted in 2018, and the Isobel and Bruce Cleland Lakefront Clubhouse was completed in 2019.
+Most notably, in 2008 the Shaw Brothers Second Floor was added to the Viterbi Family Activities Center, the addition of the Orokawa Foundation Family-Volunteer Center was completed in 2011, Tropical Smoothie Cafe Sports Center was completed in 2018, and the Isobel and Bruce Cleland Lakefront Clubhouse was completed in 2019.